-- 1. The use of the Blackburn College Disciplinary System does not negate the right to pursue a complaint in the state or local courts as provided by law. - 2.
-The College reserves the right to hear and make decisions concerning cases which are being considered concurrently by local, state or federal authorities, or happen off-campus but which affect either the College or the individual's behavior as a Blackburn College student. - 3.
-When more than one student is involved in an alleged incident, all cases may be heard at the same time. - 4.
-When appropriate, discipline will include counseling and mediation to serve as a learning experience for the student. - 5.
-Disciplinary hearings will be held as soon as possible, with a goal of within 5 7 business days after an incident has been reported.
-Appeals may take longer to schedule, but will be held as soon as possible. - 6.
-If additional information concerning the outcome of a closed case becomes available within one calendar year of a hearing, the College reserves the right to reopen the case and, if appropriate, return it to the proper hearing board/body for deliberation. - 7.
-Disciplinary actions will remain on file in the Student Life Office throughout the attendance of the student at Blackburn.
+- The use of the Blackburn College Disciplinary System does not negate the right to pursue a complaint in the state or local courts as provided by law. - The College reserves the right to hear and make decisions concerning cases which are being considered concurrently by local, state or federal authorities, or happen off-campus but which affect either the College or the individual's behavior as a Blackburn College student. - When more than one student is involved in an alleged incident, all cases may be heard at the same time. - When appropriate, discipline will include counseling and mediation to serve as a learning experience for the student. - Disciplinary hearings will be held as soon as possible, with a goal of within 5-7 business days after an incident has been reported.
+Appeals may take longer to schedule, but will be held as soon as possible. - If additional information concerning the outcome of a closed case becomes available within one calendar year of a hearing, the College reserves the right to reopen the case and, if appropriate, return it to the proper hearing board/body for deliberation. - Disciplinary actions will be maintained throughout the attendance of the student at Blackburn.
 Records of minor disciplinary actions will be destroyed upon graduation or after five years have elapsed since the last semester of attendance.
-The records (excluding audiotapes of hearings) of cases resulting in social probation, suspension, or expulsion will be retained in the student's file at the College for a period of 10 years. - 8.
-Written notices of disciplinary documentation, review meetings, hearings and appeals will be delivered to the student's e-mail and campus mailbox.
-Notices are considered to be received by the student unless the student can provide reasonable evidence why they did not receive it. - 9.
-Students on a disciplinary contract who leave the College and are readmitted before the contract was to expire will continue at that contract level through the original expiration date. - 10.
-Any variations on hearing policy or procedure will occur only in extreme circumstances and only after consultation with the Dean of Students.
+The records (excluding recordings of hearings) of cases resulting in social probation, suspension, or expulsion will be retained for a period of ten years. - Written notices of disciplinary documentation, review meetings, hearings and appeals will be delivered to the student's e-mail and campus mailbox.
+Notices are considered to be received by the student unless the student can provide reasonable evidence why they did not receive it. - Students on a disciplinary contract who leave the College and are readmitted before the contract was to expire will continue at that contract level through the original expiration date. - Any variations on hearing policy or procedure will occur only in extreme circumstances and only after consultation with the Dean of Students.